Uniform Child Custody Jurisdiction and Enforcement Act

 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a Uniform Act drafted by the National Conference of Commissioners on Uniform State Laws in 1997.
 The UCCJEA has since been adopted by 49 U.S. States, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
-The Act became effective in Vermont on 7/1/2011.
-As of January 22, 2016, the only state that has not adopted the UCCJEA is Massachusetts.
+As of 2025, the only state that has not adopted the UCCJEA is Massachusetts.
+The Massachusetts state senate passed the UCCJEA in July 2025; the Massachusetts state house of representatives must also vote on it before it can become law.